- Amount: up to $5,000. Funds will be calculated/awarded in U.S. dollars.

 - Completed applications to be submitted online.
 Reference letters can be emailed to firstname.lastname@example.org.

 RWA's review committee, which includes academics with doctorates, makes grant recipient recommendations to the RWA Board of Directors.
 RWA will fund one or more grants up to a total amount of $5,000.
 Funds will be calculated/awarded in U.S. dollars.
-Individual applicants may request up to the total amount.
+Applicants may request up to the total amount.
 The research grant(s) are intended to support direct research costs associated with the project, including travel, but not equipment.
+Funds can be used for the purchase audiobooks and/or books needed for research purposes.

 RWA retains the right to award less than a proposal’s budget, or less than the total amount designated for the competition, should the review committee so recommend.